 Transformations to Normal Forms

 The requirements for full normalization of alternative representations using different combinations of SNOMED CT and HL7 RIM artifacts requires an agreed upon comprehensive reference normal form.
 This is beyond the scope of this document.
-However, the rules and guidance in Guidance on Overlaps between RIM and SNOMED CT Semantics (§ Error!
-Reference source not found. ) provide the foundations for specifying some of the more common transformation requirements.
+However, the rules and guidance in Guidance on Overlaps between RIM and SNOMED CT Semantics (§ 2 ) provide the foundations for specifying some of the more common transformation requirements.

 In particular the following types of transformation may be required

 Transforming deprecated patterns using the Observation.code and Observation.value to the preferred pattern.
-See Act.code (§ Error!
-Reference source not found.) and Observation.value (§ Error!
-Reference source not found.) and Observation code and value (in event mood) (§ Error!
-Reference source not found.)
+See Act.code (§ 2.2.2) and Observation.value (§ 2.2.3) and Observation code and value (in event mood) (§ 3.3)

 Transforming based on moodCode and statusCode to apply specified contexts to SNOMED CT expressions, where these expressions do not state an explicit context.
 See Act.moodCode (§ Error!
 Reference source not found.) and Act.statusCode (§ Error!
 Reference source not found.).